Skip to main content

 Use the search function below to search Provider Central

-Resources on this page provide a thorough overview of beneficiary-directed services, which are known as Individual and Family Directed Services (IFDS).
+Resources on this page provide an overview of various kinds of support known as Individual and Family Directed Services (IFDS).

-The NC Innovations waiver offers beneficiaries both agency-directed and beneficiary-directed supports options.
-Beneficiary-directed services are known as Individual and Family Directed Services (IFDS).
-Two options for IFDS under the Innovations waiver are Employer of Record and Agency With Choice.
+The NC Innovations Waiver offers participants both agency-directed and self-directed support options.
+Self-directed services are known as Individual and Family Directed Services (IFDS).
+Two options for IFDS under the Innovations waiver are Employer of Record and Agency with Choice.
+At Alliance, the orientation to IFDS is conducted as part of the annual Individual Support Plan (ISP) planning process by the Innovations Waiver care management team.

 The following services can be self-directed:

-Please review Alliance’s Updated IFDS Manual along with Alliance’s IFDS Training PPT to learn more about Self Directed Supports.
+Please review Alliance’s updated IFDS Manual along with the IFDS training presentations below to learn more about Individual and Family Directed Services.

 IFDS Manual